Sergeant-Soda/Workstation-Audit/README.md

 ### CONTACT
 Please perform the following before contacting others for assistance:
 1. For initial troubleshooting please see the `Troubleshooting` section below.
-2. If the issue still cannot be resolved, please reach out to your Crowe contact to create an internal issue.
-    * Crowe - Please search for an existing open/closed issue.
-If a related issue does not exist, create a detailed issue within the Workstation-Audit GitLab repository containing logs from the client's `/Reports/logs` output.
-    * Crowe - For additional assistance, please contact Evan Kiel.

 ### USAGE
 The following sections will explain Workstation-Audit usage: